 After breakfast, you will drive up the valley including some amazing hairpin bends (cf youtube Cadillac brakes test) to reach the Dades gorges, before continuing to Toudgha to the very different gorges there.
 Lunch will either be here in the gorges or later at the bivouac at the Erg Chebbi dunes.
 You drive there via the Ziz Valley, and the towns of Erfoud, famous for its fossil finds worked into beautiful artifacts, and Rissani, which is where the king’s family originates.

 In the afternoon, after a welcoming glass of tea, you can take a one to one & a half-hour camel ride in the Sahara.
-The sunset from the top of the dunes is spectacular (250m) and afterwards there is dinner and the night in a nomad tent at the foot of the dunes.
+The sunset from the top of the dunes is spectacular (250m).

 3rd day: Merzouga – Marrakesh